doot0/cv/.github/README.md

 > London | [doot0@doot0.co.uk](mailto:doot0@doot0.co.uk) | [Github](https://github.com/doot0)

 ### Bio
 Experienced front-end developer with 8+ years in a professional capacity.
-Recently relocated to London with a view to finding a permanent role.

 Highly personable and empathetic individual able to take lead for projects of almost any size/scope.
-My past placements have allowed me to become extremely good at working with ambiguity and unknowns in a given workplace, with a deep level of understanding across every aspect involved in what it is to build a maintainable, high quality website or web app.
+My past placements have allowed me to become extremely good at working with ambiguity and unknowns, with a deep level of understanding across every aspect involved in what it is to build a maintainable, high quality website or web app.

-Having worked remotely for several years I am ready to consider permanent roles.

 #### Technical experience overview

 Development:
 - HTML, CSS, SCSS (excellent)
-- JavaScript ES5 & ES6, Node.js, Vue.js (strong)
+- JavaScript ES5/ES6+, Node.js, Vue.js (strong)
 - PHP, Bash, Webpack, Gulp, Cypress, Jest (basic)

 Design:
+- Figma (strong)
 - Sketch (strong)
 - Photoshop (good)
 - Illustrator (basic)